 Day 2: En route.
 Cross the International Dateline and lose a day en route.
 (You'll recover this day on your return trip.)

 This afternoon, experience an exhilarating boat ride along the bustling Chao Phraya River and the quiet Klongs (canals) in a long tail boat.
-Be taken back in time to a more traditional way of life, far removed from Bangkok’s modern skyscrapers.
-Visit the Royal Barge Museum to witness the beautiful barges used by the King on state occasions.
-And Wat Arun, the magnificent temple of Dawn with its 79-meter pagoda or ‘prang’, built in the Khmer style.
-Accommodations: Rembrandt Hotel.
+Be taken back in time to a more traditional way of life, far removed from Bangkok's modern skyscrapers.
+Visit the Royal Barge Museum to witness the beautiful barges used by the King on state occasions, then visit Wat Arun, the magnificent temple of Dawn with its 79-meter pagoda or 'prang', built in the Khmer style.

 Tonight, enjoy a traditional Thai Set dinner at Supatra River House Restaurant.
 Located on the banks of the Chao Phraya River, this beautiful two-story traditional Thai house is the former home of Khunying Supatra Singholaga, a leading advocate of women's rights in Thailand.
 Its contemporary décor blends perfectly with the traditional architecture, and the views of the River, Grand Palace, and Wat Arun are downright spectacular.
-Breakfast and dinner provided.
+Accommodations: Rembrandt Hotel.
+Breakfast & dinner provided.

+Day 8: Ayutthaya & Bangkok.
 Today's sightseeing tour takes you first to Bang Pa to view King Rama IV's summer palace, used occasionally by the king and queen to host receptions and banquets.
 The palace and its surrounding temples represent an appealing fusion of Thai, Chinese, and European architectural styles.
-Continue to Wat Yai Chaimongkol, a temple best known for its enormous statue of the Reclining Buddha.

-Day 10: Bangkok/USA.
-Enjoy breakfast and leisure time on your last day in the exciting city of Bangkok.
-Bid farewell to Thailand later today as you transfer to the airport to board your return flight to the USA via Taipei.
+Day 9: Bangkok/USA.
+Today, bid farewell to Thailand as you transfer to the airport to board your return flight to the USA via Taipei.
 Or, take advantage of your already-included international airfare and join our optional extensions to Angkor Wat or Phuket Island...or both!
 Breakfast provided.

 Take advantage of your already-included international airfare by joining our extension to Cambodia for a special opportunity to visit Angkor Wat, a massive complex of temples that ranks among the most fascinating religious sites in the world.

-Day 10: Bangkok & Siem Reap, Cambodia.
+Day 9: Bangkok & Siem Reap, Cambodia.
 Transfer to the airport to take a short flight to Siem Reap, gateway to the Angkor Archaeological Park.
 A UNESCO World Heritage Site, the park contains the ruins of more than 1000 stone temples dating from the 9th to the 13th centuries.
-Accommodations: Borei Angkor Hotel.
+Accommodations: Sokha Angkor Resort.
 Breakfast provided.

-Day 11: Angkor Explorations.
+Day 10: Angkor Explorations.
 Built by the Khmer civilization between 802 and 1220 AD, the temples at Angkor and the great city that surrounded them represent one of mankind's most astonishing and enduring architectural achievements.
-The structures you see today are the surviving remains of a grand religious, social and administrative metropolis whose other buildings—palaces, public buildings, and houses—were built of wood and are long since decayed and gone.
+The structures you see today are the surviving remains of a grand religious, social and administrative metropolis whose other buildings—palaces, public buildings, and houses—were built of wood and have long since decayed and vanished.

 Satellite photographs reveal Angkor to have been the largest preindustrial city in the world, with an urban sprawl of 3000 square kilometers (the closest rival is Tikal in Guatemala, at most 150 square kilometers) and supporting a population of up to one million people.
 Mysteriously abandoned in the 15th century, the Angkor site remained largely cloaked by the forest until the late 19th century, when archaeologists began to clear away the forest and embark on a long restoration process that continues today.